mcinquin/conky-spotify/README.md

 Installation
 ------------
-* Untar the archive and move the spotify-display folder to ~/.conky/
+* Unzip the archive and move the spotify-display folder to ~/.conky/
 * Rename the "conkyrc" files to ".conkyrc" and move it in your home directory
-* Move the spotify-display folder inside a ".conky" folder in your home directory
 * Run conky using this configuration file: conky -c ~/.conkyrc